 - collection: A list of basic products, all of which are closely related in some way.
-A collection is itself a product (because it is simply a list, with its label); but it is not a basic product. - primary member: A basic product is a primary member of the collection within which it first entered into PDS4.
+A collection is itself a product (because it is simply a list, with its label); but it is not a basic product. - primary member: A basic product is a primary member of the collection within which it first enters PDS4.
 Every basic product must be a primary member of one (and only one) collection. - secondary member: A basic product may be a secondary member of any number of collections.
-A collection which lists references to basic products already registered in PDS would identify those products as secondary members of the collection.
-For example, a collection of all Voyager images which had Saturn's rings within the field of view would identify each of those image products as secondary members of this new collection. - bundle: A list of collections.
-For example, a bundle could list a collection of raw data obtained by one instrument during a mission lifetime, a collection of the calibration products associated with the instrument, and a collection of all documentation relevant to those collections.
+A collection which lists references to basic products already registered in PDS would identify those products as its secondary members.
+For example, if all Voyager images were in one primary collection, an analyst could define a new (subset) collection containing images which had Saturn's rings within the field of view; each of those image products would be a secondary member of the new collection. - bundle: A list of collections.
+For example, a bundle could list a collection of raw data obtained by an instrument during its mission lifetime, a collection of the calibration products associated with the instrument, and a collection of all documentation relevant to the first two collections.